fpv-wtf/.github/profile/README.md

 If you want to get involved with wtfos development, check out our repositories, their Issues and specific contribution guidelines, if any.
 In general, pull requests are always welcome.
 When in doubt, open an Issue or contact the team on Discord to discuss things.

 # Donations
-If you'd like, you can make a donation on [buymeacoffe](https://www.buymeacoffee.com/fpv.wtf), send some ETH to `0xbAB1fec80922328F27De6E2F1CDBC2F322397637` or BTC to `3L7dE5EHtyd2b1tXBwdnWC2MADkV2VTbrq`.
+If you'd like, you can make a donation on [Open Collective](https://opencollective.com/fpv-wtf/donate?amount=10), send some ETH to `0xbAB1fec80922328F27De6E2F1CDBC2F322397637` or BTC to `3L7dE5EHtyd2b1tXBwdnWC2MADkV2VTbrq`.

 Donations are not guaranteed to be spent in any particular way, however the core team endeavors to always hack more things, do cool stuff and share useful software with the community as time allows for it.
 Bounties may be posted as is appropriate.